wmhilton-stoplight/platform-docs/3.-design/setting-up-a-mock-server.md

       # ...
 ```

-Swap that URL for your hosted Prism URL:
+You can swap those URLs for your hosted Prism URL:

 <!-- markdown-link-check-disable -->
 https://stoplight.io/mocks/{workspaceName}/{projectName}:{optionalBranchName}/{ID}